MAP OF SPAIN & PORTUGAL

-A classic style Rioja produced from highest elevation vineyards located in the Sierra de la Demanda in the Rioja appellation.
-Ancient vines of Garnacha planted in 1940.
-Vines are tended in mineral soils of silica which are very unique and rare in Rioja.
+A classic style Rioja produced from high elevation vineyards located in the Sierra de la Demanda area of the Rioja appellation.
+Old vines of Garnacha planted since 1940.
+Vines are tended in mineral soils of red silica, which are very unique and rare in Rioja.

 60% Garnacha, 30% Tempranillo, 10% Graciano.
-Organically grown vines planted from 1940-1955.
-Tended in silica sandy soil at 700 m (2,296 ft) elevation
+Vines planted from 1940 to 1955.
+Tended in red silica sandy soil at 700 m (2,296 ft) elevation

-VINIFICATION AND AGEING: 24 months in stainless steel tanks plus 48 months in 60% French and 40% American oak barrels
+72 months in 60% French and 40% American oak barrels

-LOCATION, SOIL, CLIMATE: Organically grown vines planted from 1940-1955.
-Tended in sandy and limestone soil at 568 m (1,865ft) elevation.
-Average temperatura during the Aptil - October growing season: 22C (71.6F).
+Vines planted from 1940 to 1955.
+Tended in sandy, limestone soil and red silica at 700 m (2,296 ft) elevation.
+The average temperature during the April to October growing season is 22C (71.6F).
 Annual rainfall: 210 mm (8.3 in).